nabildridi/JsonStoreWithVertx/README.md

 ## Some benchmarks :

-Test : 33000 documents fully cached, I7 processor with 16 gb od ram
+Test : 33000 documents fully cached, I7 processor with 16 gb of ram

 |Operation| Time |
 |--|--|